JeremyWurbs/dosaku/README.md

 ServicePermissionRequired: Dosaku requires services be enabled.
 Pass in enable_services=True on init.
 ```

 This error message is very important, as services cost money.
-Thus, before continuing, it is a good idea to
-understand what services are and how to use them.
+We have been referencing service modules above, and since
+Dosaku makes heavy use of Services (and Executors), it is important to understand what these special modules are and do
+before continuing.

 ### Services